FullStack-HY/FullStack-Hy.github.io/src/content/4/en/part4d.md

 app.use('/api/login', loginRouter)
 ```

-As can be seen, this happens by chainig multiple middlewares as the parameter of function  <i>use</i>.
+As can be seen, this happens by chaining multiple middlewares as the parameter of function  <i>use</i>.
 It would also be possible to register a middleware only for a specific operation:

 ```js
 router.post('/', userExtractor, async (request, response) => {